Uturoa: Government

 The current mayor of Uturoa is Sylviane Terooatea was re-elected for a second term in 2014 with a mandate until 2020.
 Preceding the current mayor was Fillippe Brotherson, who served for 39 years.

 Geography

 Uturoa is located approximately 209 miles (336 km) from Teahupo'o, a district in Tahiti, and is located close to a reef break.
-It is the northernmost point on the island of Raiatea and features the views of Bora Bora, Taha'a, and Huahine.
+It is the northernmost point on the island of Ra'iātea and features the views of Bora Bora, Taha'a, and Huahine.
 The commune is approximately 5 ft above sea level.
 The mountains of Uturoa from coastal ranges, as they are not located very far inland.
-Uturoa is situated between the small pass of Taha'a and the forest-covered mountains of Raiatea.
+Uturoa is situated between the small pass of Taha'a and the forest-covered mountains of Ra'iātea.
 Mount Tapioi, 294 meters high, is one of the best vantage points to observe the lagoon and the neighbouring islands.
 Certain beaches of Uturoa contain black sand, partially due to past volcanic eruptions.